python/pyperformance/README.rst

   ``performance/requirements.txt``
 * Cached ``.pyc`` files are not more removed before running a benchmark.
   Use ``venv recreate`` command to update a virtual environment if required.
+* The broken ``--track_memory`` option has been removed.
+It will be added back when it will be fixed.

 Version 0.1.2 (2016-08-27)
 --------------------------